mattermost/mattermost-handbook/operations/finance/purchasing/airbase/how-to-submit-a-virtual-card-request.md

 - purchase equipment (onboarding or equipment refreshes), or
 - purchasing airline tickets or booking lodging when traveling on behalf of Mattermost.

 Log in to Airbase via Okta.
-See [How to access Airbase](linkURL) for details.
+[How to access Airbase](https://handbook.mattermost.com/operations/finance/purchasing/airbase/how-to-access-airbase) for details.

 Select **Payments > Virtual Cards**.
 Select **Request with Approvers** located in the top right corner of the screen.
 You’re taken to the **New Request** screen.